marktriggs/archivesspace-wiki/Home.md

 Additional developer documentation can be found throughout the application's code base in `README.md` files.

 ### Source Code
 The master branch of the [`archivesspace/archivesspace`](https://github.com/archivesspace/archivesspace) repository is the current stable-for-testing release of the code.
-New versions are released every two weeks.
+During the initial development phase, new versions were released every two weeks.

 The [`hudmol/archivesspace`](https://github.com/hudmol/archivesspace) repository is the upstream repository with active development.